mtth/azkaban/README.rst

 Pig
 ***

+Since pig jobs are so common, `azkaban` comes with an extension to:

+* run pig script directly from the command line (and view the output logs from your terminal): `azkabanpig`.
+Under the hood, this will package your script along with the appropriately generated job file and upload it to Azkaban.
+  Running `azkabanpig --help` will display the list of available options (using UDFs, substituting parameters, running several scripts in order, etc.).

-Because pig jobs are so common, a `PigJob` class is provided which accepts a file path (to the pig script) as first constructor argument, optionally followed by job options.
+* integrate pig jobs easily into your project configuration via the `PigJob` class.
+It accepts a file path (to the pig script) as first constructor argument, optionally followed by job options.
 It then automatically sets the job type and adds the corresponding script file to the project.

 .. code:: python